Brule in Douglas County, Wisconsin — The American Midwest (Great Lakes)

 Marker series.
 This marker is included in the Wisconsin Historical Society marker series.

 Location.
 46° 32.988′ N, 91° 35.17′ W. Marker is in Brule, Wisconsin, in Douglas County.
 Marker is at the intersection of U.S. 2 and Ranger Road, on the right when traveling east on U.S. 2.
+Marker is located in the Brule River Rest Area.
 Touch for map.
-Marker is located in the Brule River Rest Area.
 Marker is in this post office area: Brule WI 54820, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 4 other markers are within 15 miles of this marker, measured as the crow flies.
 Daniel Greysolon Sieur Dulhut (about 300 feet away, measured in a direct line); Evergreen Park Cottage Sanatorium (approx. 5.9 miles away); Brule-St. Croix Portage (approx. 14.8 miles away); The Brule St. Croix Portage (approx. 14.8 miles away).